empoweredfutures/ef-tech-docs/contributing.md

 VSCode provides git integration automatically: you can click the git branch button in the bottom left and choose `Create new branch`

-The branch naming convention for both backend and frontend is `MMDD-<meaningful-name>`.
+The branch naming convention for both backend and frontend is `MMDD-<meaningful-name>`, where MM is the month and DD is the day of the branch was/is created

 Once a branch is created you can safely commit to it, **never commit to main directly - always commit to your own branch**.